retrobeachman/zxnext-qr-reader/README.md

 ## Games

 Then you just need to make sure you've got some z80 or sna files in your folder and then create some QR codes with the filenames of these.
+See the links at the end for the QR code generator I used.
+The QR code needs to contain the filename of your z80 or sna file.
+I haven't tested files with spaces in as yet so if you have problems with these then rename them so they don't have spaces and let me know (if I don't test that out in the meantime).

 ## Other